Q. Where can I meet the doctor?

-A. After a single total knee replacement, 4-5 days of hospitalization is sufficient.
-This is to provide pain relief and mobilization.
-For sequential bilateral knee replacement you will get ten days in hospital.
-For simultaneous bilateral surgeries under one anesthesia, you will get 6 days in hospital.
+A. After a single total knee replacement, 4-5 days of stay is sufficient.
+This is to for pain relief and mobilization.
+For sequential bilateral knee replacement eight days is allowed.
+For simultaneous bilateral replacements, you will get 6 days.

 Question : When can the patient stand up after a knee replacement?

-A. You can do so within 24 – 48 hrs after the operation.
+A. You can do so on the same day or next day after the operation.

 Question : Do I operate on both knees simultaneously?

-Question : For how long will I have to use a walker?
+Question : For how long will you have to use a walker?